Cigdan/Twitter-following-list/README.md

 1. Enter your bearer key in the bearer.txt file.
 2. Open the main.py file.
 3. Enter the username of the desired account.
-4. Select the maximum number of accounts the script should list.
+4. Enter the maximum number of accounts the script should list.

 !Warning
 This will not work with accounts, which follow a large amount of other accounts, due to the api limits and space requirements.